darrylnurse/yorkgpt/docs/git-init.md

 *Now* let's make some changes.

-Go to [README.md](../README.md) and add your name to the list of Project Collaborators.
+Edit the [README.md](../README.md) file in the YorkGPT folder on your machine and add your name to the list of Project Collaborators.
 Yep, that's all (for now).

+If you hate yourself, try editing the file using nano or (even worse) vim.
+I will leave that up to you to learn those tools.

 Time to push your code from Git to Github.